YOUHAD08/e-bank-backend-springboot/README.md

 # 💳 E-BANK Backend Application

-A robust and modular backend banking system built with **Spring Boot**, **Spring Data JPA**, and **MySQL**.
+A robust and modular backend banking system built with **Spring Boot**, **Spring Data JPA**, and **MariaDB/MySQL**.

 This backend powers core banking features such as customer management, bank account operations (debit, credit, transfer), and full transaction history.
-The application is structured with clean architectural separation (DTOs, services, mappers, etc.) and is fully documented via Swagger UI for testing and exploration.
+The application is structured with clean architectural separation (DTOs, services, mappers, exception handling) and JWT-based security.

 > ⚠️ This repository contains the **backend only**.
 The **Angular frontend** is implemented in this  [repository](https://github.com/YOUHAD08/e-bank-frontend-angular.git).